Separation of powers: Checks and balances

 One branch's efforts to prevent another branch from becoming supreme are thought to perpetually hinder any branch from imposing unduly severe measures on the governed.
 Immanuel Kant took this view, saying that "the problem of setting up a state can be solved even by a nation of devils," so long as they possess an appropriate constitution to pit opposing factions against each other.

 Checks and balances are designed to maintain the system of separation of powers keeping each branch in its place.
 The idea is that it is not enough to separate the powers and guarantee their independence but the branches need to have the constitutional means to defend their own legitimate powers from the encroachments of the other branches.
-Under this influence it was implemented in 1787 in the Constitution of the United States separation of powers.
+Under this influence, it was implemented in 1787 in the Constitution of the United States separation of powers.
 In Federalist No. 78, Alexander Hamilton, citing Montesquieu, redefined the judiciary as a separately distinct branch of government with the legislative and the executive branches.
 Before Hamilton, many colonists in the American colonies had adhered to British political ideas and conceived of government as divided into executive and legislative branches (with judges operating as appendages of the executive branch).

-James Madison wrote about checks (and balances) in Federalist No. 51:

-If men were angels, no government would be necessary.
-If angels were to govern men, neither external nor internal controls on government would be necessary.
-In framing a government that is to be administered by men over men, the great difficulty lies in this: you must first enable the government to control the governed; and in the next place oblige it to control itself.

-A dependence on the people is, no doubt, the primary control of the government; but experience has taught mankind the necessity of auxiliary precautions.
-This policy of supplying, by opposite and rival interests, the defect of better motives, might be traced through the whole system of human affairs, private as well as public.
-We see it particularly displayed in all the subordinate distributions of power, where the constant aim is to divide and arrange the several offices in such a manner as that each may be a check on the other and that the private interest of every individual may be a sentinel over the public rights.
-These inventions of prudence cannot be less requisite in the distribution of the supreme powers of the State.